aimeego/guidance/tutorials/03-smart-contracts-javascript.md

 ## Deploy smart contracts

-The above describes how to write a smart contract in Nebulas, and now we need to deploy the smart contract to the chain.
-Earlier, we have introduced how to make a transaction in Nebulas, and we used the sendTransaction\(\) interface to initiate a transfer.
-Deploying a smart contract in Nebulas is actually achieved by sending a transaction by calling the sendTransaction\(\) interface, just with different parameters.
+The above describes how to write a smart contract in Carbon, and now we need to deploy the smart contract to the chain.
+Earlier, we have introduced how to make a transaction in Carbon, and we used the sendTransaction\(\) interface to initiate a transfer.
+Deploying a smart contract in Carbon is actually achieved by sending a transaction by calling the sendTransaction\(\) interface, just with different parameters.

 ```javascript
 // transaction - from, to, value, nonce, gasPrice, gasLimit, contract